 It felt like the world was crumbling under me.
 I could feel the room spinning and all I could think about were those terrifying lectures and pictures from high school.

 I started bawling.
-I felt like my life was ruined.
-I was educated; I knew what this meant—or at least I thought I did—and that was it, my life was over.
+It felt like my life was ruined.
+I was educated; I knew what this meant—or at least I thought I did—and that was it.
+My life was over.